FlowNICA/oxy-glauber/README.md

 A Rust implementation of the Monte Carlo Glauber Model for Heavy-Ion Collisions, based on the [TGlauberMC v3.3.2](https://tglaubermc.hepforge.org) C++ code.

+**NOTE**: this is a very early version, written with AI-assisted tools.
+It is not ready to be used in a proper analysis.
+Bug fixes are in progress.

 ## Overview

 Oxy-Glauber simulates the geometry of nuclear collisions and calculates quantities like: